BlokasLabs/modep-docs/FAQ.md

 ## Connecting to Raspberry Pi via SSH

-- Connect your Raspberry Pi via the "**MODEP**" Wi-Fi SSID using your computer or smartphone/tablet (**password = `blokaslabs` **) or connect your Raspberry Pi to your local network using an Ethernet cable.
+- Connect your Raspberry Pi via the "**Patchbox**" Wi-Fi SSID using your computer or smartphone/tablet (**default password = `blokaslabs`**) or connect your Raspberry Pi to your local network using an Ethernet cable.
-  - If connected via "**MODEP**" Wifi, the IP address is 172.24.1.1, otherwise find out the IP address of your Raspberry Pi following [this guide](faq#determining-the-ip-address-of-your-pi).
+- If connected via "**Patchbox**" WiFi, the Raspberry Pi IP address is 172.24.1.1, otherwise find out the IP address of your Pi by following [this guide](#determining-the-ip-address-of-your-pi).
-- Choose one of the following options based on the device you want to control your Pi with
+- Choose one of the following options based on the device you want to control your Pi with.

-**Note:** the default username is `modep` and the default password is `blokaslabs`.
+**Note:** the default username is `patch` and the default password is `blokaslabs`.

 **Option 01: Using Linux or macOS computer**

 1. Connect your computer to the same network as Raspberry Pi
-1. Open a terminal window and type `ssh modep@IP_ADDRESS` (for the IP_ADDRESS use the IP address from the previous step)
+1. Open a terminal window and type `ssh patch@IP_ADDRESS` (for the IP_ADDRESS use the IP address from the previous step)
-1. (optional) Edit your `/etc/hosts` file and add `172.24.1.1  modep.local` if you want to use `ssh modep@modep.local`.
+1. (optional) Edit your `/etc/hosts` file and add `172.24.1.1  patchbox.local` if you want to use `ssh patch@patchbox.local`.
 The IP address may change if you are using ethernet, see above steps for that IP.

 **Option 02: Using Windows computer**